Nadkarni-Lab/AEquity/README.md

 # AEquitas
-Deep Learning Based Metric to Mitigate Dataset Bias
+Deep Learning Based Metric to Mitigate Dataset Bias.
+This repository will be used for the NIH NCATs challenge.